 Know the Laws: Virginia

 You may also wish to make a safety plan.
-Women can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
-Many batterers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
+People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
+Many abusers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
 Click on the following link for suggestions on Staying Safe.
 Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
-To find a shetler or advocate in your area please visit the VA State and Local Programs page.
+To find a shelter or advocate in your area please visit the VA State and Local Programs page.

 If you are not granted a protective order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you come up with a safety plan and help connect you with the resources you need.
 You will find a list of resources on our VA Where to Find Help page.
 You can also find safety planning tips on our Staying Safe page.

-You may also be able to reapply for a protective order if you have new evidence to show the court that domestic violence did occur, or if a new incident of domestic violence occurs after you are denied the order.
+You may also be able to reapply for a protective order if a new incident of domestic violence occurs after you are denied the order.

 For any of the above motions that are filed, the court will set a date for a hearing and the abuser will be served with a copy of the motion and a request to be present.
-You must attend this hearing and tell the judge why the change, extension, or dissolution (cancellation) is necessary.
+You must attend this hearing and tell the judge why the change, extension, or dismissal (cancellation) is necessary.

 * Va.
 Code § 16.1-279.1(B)